Existing and emerging models

 Shared car models

 New ways of running shared cars are emerging across the UK.
 These new models have mostly been pioneered in Western Europe or North America.
 Car clubs started with informal car clubs and in 1999 with formal commercial car clubs charging by the hour and by distance.
-Formal, commercial car clubs started in the UK in 1999 charging by the hour and by distance.

-Standard or back to base
+Traditional or back to base

-In the standard model, you book the car, drive it and then return it to the same location.
+In the traditional model, you book the car, drive it and then return it to the same location.
 This provides easy, affordable access to vehicles 24/7.
 The following are some of the variations on the classic version of the car club:

 Peer-to-peer car-sharing enables people with underused vehicles to offer them for rent to their neighbours and other members of the local area.
 The service provider needs to establish insurance cover for its members.
 It takes a modest commission for arranging the hire and providing cover.